futurecolors/fc.tape/README.md

 Parameters:

-* position — target frame index.
+* position — target frame index (to which tape is animated) or position as a percentage of the length of the tape (string).

 ### setOptions